FDA & CDC gives green light for COVID-19 boosters for all adults - NewsBreak

 “We have 11 yes’s and zero no’s and vote number 1 passes,” Advisory Committee on Immunization Practices.

-The CDC’s approval came hours after the FDCs gave the okay to expand the eligibility for the third shot.Here’s all seven new bills Gov. Wolf signed, including new state holidays
+The CDC’s approval came hours after the FDCs gave the okay to expand the eligibility for the third shot.CDC advisers support expanding COVID-19 vaccine boosters to all adults

 A decision that came after many states saw a spike in COVID-19 cases and 14 states started urging people to get their boosters despite no federal recommendations.